Designated Survivor compared to The Unelected President

 Kirkman won’t attack the suspect Muslim group based on 75% probability of who did it.
 He insists on a higher standard of confidence.
 Okay.
 Correct decision, but such matters normally lend themselves to such precise mathematical probabilities.
 But he is correct that they have time to be more sure.

 Kirkman lies to the MI governor to get him to release the arrested Muslims.
 He does this in front of a room with about 12 people in it.
 You cannot keep such a secret when you lie like that.
 Very bad move.
-In the real world the secret would get out and the President’s credibliity would be damaged.
+In the real world, the secret would get out and the President’s credibility would be damaged.

 Actually, the correct action is straightforward.
 The Justice Department goes to MI to investigate whether the civil rights of the Muslims were violated then prosecutes the Dearborn police.
 A federal judge would order the release.
 Kirkman was presented with two poor solutions, maybe three, which he rejected based on some nutty Hollywood calculus.
 Their bluff was offered to us as a really clever solution.
 No, it was just evidence to the lack of integrity of the writer.